 Labor Council for Latin American Advancement:

-Metal Trades Department, AFL-CIO:
+Metal Trades Department:

 National Air Traffic Controllers Association:

 NATCA members at Atlanta-area facilities safely handled more than 1,500 general aviation flights in the 36 hours surrounding #SuperBowl LIII.
 Feb.
 4 was the busiest day for the Atlanta TRACON in more than a decade, handling more than 4,000 total flights.
 Well done! pic.twitter.com/6J8b3XR95J— NATCA (@NATCA) March 7, 2019

 Our member Chris Metropulos rescued a woman trapped on the second floor of a burning building.
 With help from a man, Chris locked elbows w/ the man & convinced the woman to jump to safety.
 Emergency responders later arrived to battle the fire & treat the woman. #Heroes #Wisconsin pic.twitter.com/V0i7OnOTh4— Letter Carriers (@NALC_National) March 7, 2019

 National Day Laborer Organizing Network:

 Mechelle Vinson filed a lawsuit against her supervisor for sexual harassment in the office and took her case all the way to the Supreme Court.
 In 1986, the Court ruled, for the first time, that sexual harassment is discriminatory and illegal. #WHM2019https://t.co/2XXTqoFYFJ— Domestic Workers (@domesticworkers) March 7, 2019